Siyavula/emas.app/docs/README.rst

 MemberService
 - this represents a service (or product) that a member has purchased.
+- it is associated with one and only one available service or product.
 - used to determine access to products and services

 Order